Go back to college prepared with this list of essential school supplies for college students.

 Worst feeling ever!

-Pencils are a college student’s best friend and need to be on your school supplies for college list.
-Before college is back in session stock up on some extra wooden and mechanical pencils so you can be prepared for anything!
+Pencils are a college student’s best friend and absolutely need to be on your school supplies for college list.
+Before college is back in session, stock up on some extra wooden and mechanical pencils so you can be prepared for anything!

 2. Stapler and stapler remover